Standards check lesson plan

 The most important part of any driving lesson is that the pupil learns something.
 They should be able to do something at the end of the lesson that they couldn’t do at the start.
 If not they should at least have a better understanding of the topic or skill that you are teaching.

 A common mistake made by many instructors is to wait until the end of the lesson and THEN ask the pupil how it’s going.
 It’s too late to ask when the lesson is over and you have no chance to do anything about it.
-A good lessons plan will constantly evolve and adapt to meet the pupils needs.

 Here I am planning a lesson on crossroads with Lucy